qgis/QGIS-Documentation/source/docs/training_manual/complete_analysis/analysis_exercise.rst

   layers*).
 * Save the map.
-* You can now hide the vector layers by unchecking the box next to them in the :guilabel:`Layers list`.
+* You can now hide the vector layers by unchecking the box next to them in the :guilabel:`Layers` panel.
 This will make the map render faster and will save you some time.

 In order to create the hillshade, you will need to use a plugin that was